Famous blue logos: Companies with blue logos

 Fortnite Logo

-The famous game Fortnite uses a distinctive blue hue in its logo, different from many brands that typically use blue to signify reliability or safety.
+The famous game Fortnite uses a distinctive blue hue in its logo, which is different from many brands that typically use blue to signify reliability or safety.
 In the context of this game, the gradient blue color is more reminiscent of skydiving from the sky, the iconic beginning of every match in this game.

 The vast and limitless sky often evokes thoughts of imagination, limitless potential, and innovation.
 These qualities are right in line with the essence of Fortnite, where creativity thrives.
 Players are encouraged to think outside the box, strategize on the fly, and build structures under the vast in-game sky.